-3. 37% of lawyers are female, and 86% are white
+3. 37% of lawyers are female and 86% are white

 The American Bar Association’s 10-year look at lawyer demographic trends shows some movement towards equality (in 2010, only 31% of lawyers were female and 89% of attorneys were white), but the statistics about lawyers show that the profession still has work to do.

 What does this lawyer statistic mean for your law firm?
 As Lawline highlights, diversity has many benefits, including increasing innovation at your firm and bringing more diverse clients.
-To improve law firm diversity and inclusion with your firm’s brand, Katy Goshtasbi underscores a powerful 4-step process to reimagining your law firm brand with diversity and EQ in mind.
+To improve law firm diversity and inclusion with your firm’s brand, Katy Goshtasbi underscores a powerful four-step process to reimagining your law firm brand with diversity and EQ in mind.

 4. Women outnumber men in law schools

-Looking again at the ABA’s Profile of the Legal Profession, the number of female law students is rising: Of the 112,000 law school students in the US, 53% are women (and, at four law schools, women actually outnumber men two-to-one).
+Looking again at the ABA’s Profile of the Legal Profession, the number of female law students is rising: Of the 112,000 law school students in the US, 53% are women (and, at four law schools, women outnumber men two-to-one).

-Comparing this to the statistic 3 above, there seems to be a disconnect between the number of women in law schools, and the number of women moving on to becoming legal practitioners.
+Comparing this to statistic #3 above, there seems to be a disconnect between the number of women in law schools, and the number of women moving on to becoming legal practitioners.
 The Council on Foreign Relations (CFR) indicates that in the US, the top barriers women face in the workplace include getting a job and protecting women from violence.
 It is worth examining how your law firm can foster a better environment for hiring more women and improving diversity.